If you want to know the difference in muscle growth between natural and enhanced bodybuilding, then you’ll want to read this article.

 So, if you start out at 140 pounds, you should be able to reach around 180 to 190 pounds after four to five years.
 (That is due to an increase in muscle mass, not due to fat gain.)

 It’s important to note, however, that these numbers are based on male lifters.
-According to Lyle, females can gain muscle at about half the rate outlined in the formula.
+According to Lyle, females can build muscle at about half the rate outlined in the formula.

 He also notes that starting age plays a role.
 Someone who is in his or her twenties can, generally speaking, gain muscle faster than someone age forty or above.